 How should I feel right now?

 As the anger, regret, guilt, shame, sadness and numbness pile up, we start feeling heavier and even more lost.
 Regardless of how intensely you grieve, know that it is all normal.
-Understanding the grief process is the key to recovery.
+Learning about the the grief process and the models of grief is the key to recovery.

 Grief is an overwhelming emotion